 Your Our Calling

 I followed this train of thought and stumbled upon the idea of ‘calling’.
 Calling, or vocation, comes from the Latin vocare, to call, and means the work a person is called to do.
-This is a topic that deeply interests me and, I suspect, to many people as well.
+This is a topic that deeply interests me and, I suspect, many people as well.
 Just how do we know that we are doing what we are meant to do?
 Mankind has searched for the meaning of his existence for eons.
 What if I offer my insights on this universal quest for meaning, as my gift to the world?
 That might mean something (pun unintended)!

 The closest one was “embraceourcalling.com”.
 I sat on it for a few days.
 Then it grew on me.
 Instead of writing as a teacher (professional hazard), how about I simply invite my readers along in my own journey of identifying my calling?
 It should not be a monologue, as though I have all the answers (I definitely don’t).
 It should be a dialogue, a conversation.
-The kind of conversation friends hold with one another as they walk together on a common path.
+The kind of conversation friends have with one another as they walk together on a common path.

 Embrace Our Calling